Shropshire and Telford & Wrekin Local Nature Recovery Strategy

 Under the Environment Act 2021, local authorities must develop a local nature recovery strategy (LNRS) for their appointed area.
 Shropshire Council is the authority responsible for developing the LNRS for Shropshire and Telford & Wrekin, supported by Telford & Wrekin Council and Natural England.

-The draft LNRS for Shropshire and Telford & Wrekin is the result of a huge collaborative effort, involving town and parish councils, local community groups and residents, farmers and landowners, environmental organisations and wildlife recorders, technical experts, national agencies and many more people and partners.
-Thanks to everyone who has contributed so far.
+The LNRS for Shropshire and Telford & Wrekin reflects a huge collaborative effort, bringing together town and parish councils, local community groups and residents, farmers and landowners, environmental organisations and wildlife recorders, technical experts, national agencies and many other partners.
 Our 'How the LNRS has been developed' page outlines the process undertaken to get to this point, and future plans.

 The LNRS identifies where action for nature can provide the greatest benefit for biodiversity and the wider environment.
 It has two main parts: a local habitat map, which points to suggested actions in these locations, and a written strategy that sets out in full the county’s local priorities for habitat and species recovery.